The Stevenson trail in the Cévennes

 Rent a donkey for the Stevenson trail

-At Pont-de-Montvert, you’ll be overwhelmed by the strength of the stone that hugs the banks of the Tarn.
+At Pont-de-Montvert, you’ll be captivated by the strength of the stone that hugs the banks of the Tarn.
 The curious Cham des Bondons will also amaze you: challenge yourself to find the 154 menhirs scattered across this limestone plateau dominated by two round massifs!

 Camping at Anduze in the Cévennes